awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-config.md

                 This option may occur a maximum of 1 times

+            --escape-newline
+                Escape newline characters in CSV files (optional, default 'false').

+                This option may occur a maximum of 1 times

             --exclude-type-definitions
                 Exclude type definitions from CSV column headers (optional, default 'false').